Characterisation of Probiotic Strains

 The auto-aggregation ability of bacteria is an important characteristic with respect to probiotic strains as it is key to maintaining the bacterial population within the gut.
 At NCIMB we carry out auto-aggregation testing of potential probiotic strains.

-A high-quality genome sequence offers the ultimate characterisation and understanding of your probiotic strain.
+A high-quality whole genome sequence offers the ultimate characterisation and understanding of your probiotic strain.
 It is a key consideration in the responsible use of microbial supplements and additives, with respect to limiting the spread of antimicrobial resistance, and meets EFSA/FEEDAP guidelines.
-Our comprehensive genomics package includes genome sequencing, assembly and annotation, including prediction of antimicrobial resistance genes and virulence factors.
+Our comprehensive genomics package includes whole genome sequencing, assembly and annotation, including prediction of antimicrobial resistance genes and virulence factors.

 Combining predictions from whole-genome sequencing with our lab-based MIC tests helps you understand the potential of intrinsic and acquired antimicrobial resistance.